-We recently collected a large amount of data from statewide retirement systems that has helped to answer some critical questions: what are the specific financial reasons that the defined benefit plans say has caused this underfunding phenomenon?
+We recently collected a large amount of data from statewide retirement systems that has helped to answer some critical questions about public pension debt sources: what are the specific financial reasons that the defined benefit plans say has caused this underfunding phenomenon?
 Have benefit increases been a major contributor to the growth in unfunded liabilities?
 How much has the failure of state legislatures to pay their pension bills contributed to the funding shortfall?
 What share of the overall unfunded liability amount is because of changes to actuarial assumptions?

-The answers to these questions and more are part of a new working paper from Equable Institute that presents actuarial gain/loss data as gathered from statewide retirement systems.
+The answers to these questions about public pension debt sources and more are part of a new working paper from Equable Institute that presents actuarial gain/loss data as gathered from statewide retirement systems.
 We are publishing this in preliminary form to solicit feedback from others about what the implications of this data might be and for comment on how we have classified the data.
 We encourage those interested in this analysis to , as we are happy to share the information and discuss the findings.

 America’s state defined benefit plans have not always been underfunded.
 At the start of the 2000s, statewide retirement systems were collectively around $40 billion overfunded and nearly all plans were 100% funded (or close).
 However, by the end of fiscal 2019 statewide defined benefit plans held a collective $1.39 trillion in unfunded liabilities, on an actuarial basis.
 There is no shortage of academic literature analyzing the general political, institutional, and economic reasons why this has happened.
 But what are the specific financial reasons that the defined benefit plans say has caused this underfunding phenomenon?